NVQ Level 3 Electrical Online Courses With XS Training

 All of the Assessors at XS Training are experienced electricians who are all time served within the industry.
 We have all enjoyed many years working within the industry before moving into education for the electrical contracting industry.
 We have taught at various colleges throughout the UK and pride ourselves on delivering outstanding service to our fellow electricians.

 We offer a variety of assessment methods for the NVQ 2346-03 such as on-site assessments where we visit you anywhere in the UK.
 The visit will be carefully planned with your assessor and the evidence collected will count towards your NVQ.
-On-site assessments are not included within this price plan, if you wish to have on-site assessments then you will need to contact us for a price.

 There are many, many benefits of undertaking on-site assessments, however on-site assessments are not without their problems and can impose restrictions on the progress of your NVQ.
 For example: